Youth Services - Juvenile Detention Center

 When your son or daughter is admitted to the detention center the following will happen:

-- They will shower and their clothing and other personal items will be inventories and placed in a personal property bag.
+- They will shower and their clothing and other personal items will be inventoried and placed in a personal property bag.
 Money will be documented and placed in a secured area.
-A clean underwear, t-shirt, shoes, socks, and a blue jumpsuit will be issued; females will also be issued a bra.
+Youth will be issued clean underwear, t-shirt, shoes, socks, and a jumpsuit; females will also receive a bra.